 “Thank you.”
 Max beamed at her and then hurried back to his family and showed off his trophy.

 For the next fifteen minutes, Ashley continued handing out prizes ranging from “most wintry,” “most magical,” and “most colorful” to “best use of glitter” and “the Philly-est” until every single entry had won an award and every single child had a smile on their face and a cupcake or cookie in their hands.

 Finally, with the last of the awards given, Ashley raised her hands and her voice once again.
 “Thank you all for taking part in our competition and helping us recreate a very special Bliss Bakery tradition.
 Please feel free to stay and enjoy some cookies and celebrate your kids’ creations.
 We wish you a Happy Holidays!”

 Everyone in the shop cheered.
-Sunlight beamed in, sparkling against the crystal ornaments and casting a rainbow of colors on the opposite wall.
+Sunlight beamed in, sparkling against the glittering ornaments and casting a rainbow of colors on the opposite wall.
 The very merry atmosphere, filled with love and laughter, was enough to grow any Grinch’s heart three sizes at least.

 Xavier wrapped his arm around her shoulders and kissed her temple.
 “Your mom would be so proud of you.”

 “She loved seeing the kids get all excited for Christmas.”
 She smiled through the ache and turned to face him.
 “I’m so glad we did this, and I’m so glad you’re here to share it with me.”